KahafSameer/node-npm-nvm-mongodb-deployment/Complete-DevOps-Documentation.md

 ---

-Bhai, ye base setup ho jaye to message drop karna: “Mongo connected” logs aa rahe hain ya koi error.
-Phir hum schema + routes ko MongoDB pe shift karenge step-by-step (in-memory se persistent storage).
+Brother, once this base setup is done, drop a message: “Mongo connected” logs are appearing or if there is any error.
+Then we will shift schema + routes to MongoDB step-by-step (from in-memory to persistent storage).

 ---